Utilizing variational autoencoders in the Bayesian inverse problem of photoacoustic tomography: Approximating posterior distribution using neural networks

 where $\tilde{p}_0^{(i)}$ is a sample of the approximate posterior distribution $\pi_\phi(p_0 \vert p_t^{(i)})$ with mean $\eta_{p_0 \vert p_t}^{(i)}$ and covariance $\Gamma_{p_0 \vert p_t}^{(i)}$ given by the neural network $\Lambda$ and $L_{p_0 \vert p_t}^{(i)}$ is the Cholesky decomposition of the approximate posterior covariance matrix $\Gamma_{p_0 \vert p_t}^{(i)} = L_{p_0 \vert p_t}^{(i)^\mathrm{T}}L_{p_0 \vert p_t}^{(i)}$.
 Further, $\varepsilon$ is a draw from the standard normal distribution and $I_d$ is an identity matrix.

-Let us now consider maximization of the ELBO \eqref{eq:ELBO_final} by first defining a dataset $P_t^{\textsc{VAE}} = \{p_t^{(i)}, \sigma_e^{(i)}\}_{i=1\dots,I}$ consisting of pairs of measurement data $p_t^{(i)}$ and the corresponding standard deviations of the noise $\sigma_e^{(i)}$.
-Let us further model initial pressure $p_0$ and noise $e$ as mutually independent and Gaussian distributed.
-Then, the first term in \eqref{eq:ELBO_final} is a KLD between two Gaussian distributions.
-Now, utilizing the linear observation model \eqref{eq:forwMod}, the maximization of the ELBO can be written as a minimization problem
+Now, since the posterior distribution is Gaussian, the first term in \eqref{eq:ELBO_final} is a KLD between two Gaussian distributions.
+Furthermore, by utilizing the linear observation model \eqref{eq:forwMod}, the maximization of the ELBO can be written as a minimization problem

 where